vallzter/Team12/README.md

 ### Sprint 1
 We decided on building the website with Django as framework connected to a Postgres as database.
 Possibly using Atomic for the UI in the future.
 We are currently using built-in models, admin and users.
 As of now, the website contains functionality for users to register, login, look at their profile, logout and delete their account.

+#### Encapsulation
+Django has some form of encapsulation where the models provide classes that consist of data and methods that have been bundled into a single unit, and the views can create instances of those classes.
+However, it can often happen that Django developers end up splitting logic across both the model code and the view code, thus breaking the encapsulation that the model class should provide.

+#### Inheritance
+In our software, all our models inherit from the Model base class from the models module (models.Model).

+#### Polymorphism
+As our software represents an e-commerce website, polymorphism is depicted in several ways including, user creation and when user's cart includes product/s.
+When a user is created the model requires different information about the user (e.g. username, email etc.).
+Therefore, the user object can take on many forms.
+Same thing goes for the user's cart, which the user can add different products to his cart.

+#### Abstract classes
+We are currently not using any abstract classes in our software.

 ---
 ### Sprint 2
 We decided on wanting to implement two critical components to the website; viewing of products and online shopping.
 We used the RESTful API architecture to display the products.
 But making the online shopping was more diffcult than we thought, 6 models needed to be implemented for the database.
 But we managed to create the views and get it up and running.